arduino/ArduinoCore-samd/README.md

 3. Follow the procedures for your upload tool to upload the firmware.
    * Perform a chip erase first.
 Be sure no BOOTPROT bits are set.
    * Install the binary file to 0x00000000 of the FLASH.
-   * You can optionally set the BOOTPROT bits to 8KB.
+   * You can optionally set the BOOTPROT bits to 8KB (or 4KB for the MT-D11).
 The Arduino installation method does not set these.
    * You can optionally set the EEPROM bits or anything else.
 The Arduino installation method uses factory defaults.
 4. Continue with driver installation above.